laavanjan/Youtube_comment_analysis_end_to_end/README.md

 4. Run `4_experiment_3_tfidf_(1,3)_max_features.ipynb` to experiment with different max_features settings for TF-IDF trigrams and optimize feature selection.
 5. Run `5_experiment_4_handling_imbalanced_data.ipynb` to explore and compare different techniques for handling class imbalance in the dataset.
 6. Run `6_experiment_5_xgboost_with_hpt.ipynb` to compare ML algorithms and tune XGBoost with Optuna for best performance.
+7. Run `7_experiment_6_lightgbm_detailed_hpt.ipynb` to perform detailed hyperparameter tuning for LightGBM with Optuna and MLflow.
+8. Run `8_stacking.ipynb` to experiment with stacking ensemble models for sentiment classification.

 ---